ionic-enterprise/ionic-training-decks/src/assets/data/markdown/iw-crd-v4-plugins.md

 Now that we have developed a fully tested method, we can clean it up a bit.
 We should really define the default location using a private constant defined on the class rather than a literal value in the method.
 Refactor the code as such.

-Let's pause here and discuss what we have done.

 #### Use the Location Service

 Now that the service exists, let's use it to get the current location before grabbing data.
 We will again use a test-first development strategy.